Power Blade 2: Plot

 December 24, 2200; The Delta Foundation, a weapons research company, developed a new cyborg soldier.
 The U.S. President was told that if the government did not buy it within the week, they would sell it to another government, which would pose a threat if it fell into the hands of a hostile government.
 Nova is given a secret mission from the U.S. Department of Defense to destroy the Delta Foundation.

 Reception

-Power Blade 2 was one of the featured articles in the October 1992 issue of Nintendo Power magazine.
-Power Blade 2 was one of the featured articles in the September 1992 issue of Electric Gaming Monthly magazine, in which they gave the game a rating of 5.5/10.
+In Electronic Gaming Monthly, reviewers wanted further variety in gameplay to help the game stand out and questioned making a sequel to a game that felt was mediocre in the first place.